-Baby teeth start appearing after 6 months of age in children.
+Baby teeth can start appearing anytime between 3-18 months in children.
 These primary or baby teeth will remain for only a short period; children begin to lose these teeth for their permanent ones from around the age of six or seven.
 While most will be very excited about their falling teeth and will be more than happy to play around with their loose tooth, some do not like it and will want you to take it out.

 Here are some tips on how to pull a baby tooth out safely.